 Use your hands and mix the grains gently but never mix them forcefully otherwise the friction will cause the grains to rub against each other and produce more starch.

 Tip #3: Use The Right Amount of Water

 Preparing jasmine rice is almost the same with white rice but with a few subtle differences.

-First of all, when buying jasmine rice always make you buy a well known brand or that you can be sure of its origin.
-Each package also includes a brief cooking instruction most especially the rice to water ratio.
+First of all, when buying jasmine rice always make you buy a well-known brand or that you can be sure of its origin.
+Each package also includes a brief cooking instructions most especially the rice-to-water ratio.
 For example, Famous Thai brands include English instructions on the packaging labels.